Transition Tori in the Planar Restricted Elliptic Three Body Problem: From Lyapounov-Moser Theorem to Twist Property at Equilibrium Points

-which depends analytically on a parameter $\lambda\in\mathbb{R}$, then the radius of convergence of the series (\ref{eq: x_v=phi}), (\ref{eq:a-series}) can be chosen uniformly for close values of $\lambda.$ \end{remark}
+which is an analytic function of all variables including the parameter and possesses for each $\lambda\in I$, where $I$ is a closed interval, a (locally) unique fixed point $p_{\lambda}$ of center-saddle type depending analytically on $\lambda$, then the radius of convergence of the series (\ref{eq: x_v=phi} ), (\ref{eq:a-series}) around $p_{\lambda}$ can be chosen uniformly for close values of $\lambda$. \end{remark}

 \begin{lemma} If $\alpha_{1}$ is real and $\alpha_{2}$ is pure imaginary then for all real solutions of (\ref{eq: x'=JGradH}) the series $a_{1}$ from the Theorem \ref{th: Twierdzenie Mosera} is real and the series $a_{2}$ is pure imaginary.
-What is more if we choose a real periodic solution
+Moreover if we choose a real periodic solution

-where $\xi_{2}(t)$ and $\eta_{2}(t)$ are given by (\ref{eq: xi_k=...}), then there exist two real numbers $r\ $and $\phi$ such that
+where $\xi_{2}(t)$ and $\eta_{2}(t)$ are given by (\ref{eq: xi_k=...}), then there exist two real numbers $r\ $and $\varphi$ such that

 \end{lemma}

 \begin{proof} From Remark \ref{lem: a1 real a2 imaginary} we know that the real solutions satisfy the reality condition (\ref{eq:reality}).
 We therefore have

 if we choose $t=0$ then from the above we can see that $\xi_{1}^{0}$ and $\eta_{1}^{0}$ are real and that $\xi_{2}^{0}=i\overline{\eta_{2}^{0}}.$ Using the fact that $\xi_{1}^{0}$,$\eta_{1}^{0}\in\mathbb{R}$ with (\ref{eq:inv1}) or (\ref{eq:inv3}) we can see that $a_{1}$ must be real.
 Using (\ref{eq:inv2}) or (\ref{eq:inv4}) and the fact that $\xi_{2}^{0}=i\overline{\eta_{2}^{0}}$ we can see that $a_{2}$ is pure imaginary.